Sorcha pronounced “Sorr-rah-ca”

 After working along-side other contemporary artists at the Graphic Print Studio in Dublin, Ireland, Sorcha moved to Hood River and co-founded the Alpinee Art Studio where she taught printmaking classes and weekend workshops along with a variety of art classes in the public school system through Arts in Ed.
 In 2005 she opened Solo Studio and Gallery, a contemporary gallery space that provided artists with the opportunity to have a solo show.
 Sorcha joined the New Vision School teaching team in 2012 and also served as the assistant director for many years.

 Sorcha studied both classical and conceptual painting and drawing at the Art Institute of Florence, Italy.
 She holds a B.A. in Visual Communication cum laude and an M.A. in Education with honors.
-She has joined the 301Gallery in Hood River and will be showing work in the Abstract Gorge group show in August, and the Hot-off-the-Press printmaking show in September 2021.
+Her work is currently showing at the 301Gallery in Hood River and the Portland Art Museum Rental Sales Gallery.